Biotifx Market Case Study: Industrial Wastewater

 As a result, system maintenance, component age and design quality at industrial wastewater plants varies significantly between and within plants.
 Individually, these investments can be effective at alleviating certain pains.
 However, investment ROI is typically low (10-30%) and short term (1-5 yrs.) as conditions change.
 Total cost for these solutions vary greatly from $10K to $1M plus annual maintenance and operation.

-The use of Biotifx™ Products and CATER™ Program offers a strong alternative to common practices as they are able to treat the high strength water while reducing costs of treatment.
+The use of Biotifx™ Products and programs offer a strong alternative to common practices as they are able to treat the high strength water while reducing costs of treatment.
 Biotifx™ products contain a six or seven strain blend of Bacillus with strains specifically chosen to target common problems within industrial wastewater facilities, such as FOG, ammonia, hydrocarbons, etc. These strains have the ability to perform in a broad range of pH levels and temperatures, making them an effective treatment method in industrial plants experiencing extreme changes.
 Biotifx™ products have consistently shown:

 - Reduced sludge yield and accumulation